ashutoshmjain/rtm/src/madanMaholvi.md

 ## Contributions

-Please feel free to visit the repository at  [Github](https://github.com/ashutoshmjain/rtm) .
+Please feel free to visit the repository at  [Github](https://github.com/ashutoshmjain/rtm) — the second icon from top left.
 You may raise issues if you see any technical or literary discrepancies.

 I am looking for help to translate these poems in other languages - particularly in English.
-I will provide technical assistance and publishing support .
+I will provide technical assistance and publishing support with due recognition for your help as a contributor.
 If you have a taste for the poetry and command on other languages , please contact me through [email](mailto:amj@shutri.com)

 And more importantly please spread the word for these amazing poems.
 I truly feel they deserve a wider audience.
-You can download the audio for a single track or  all the files in single shot from [internet archive](https://archive.org/details/rastaTauMile)  .
-Downloads are available in zip format  or as well as a torrent .
-If you need files in .wav format , feel free to drop me an [email](mailto:amj@shutri.com)

 ~Ashutosh~